akayibrahim/jsontopojo/README.md

 ##### Follow steps:

-1. Add below build tag to pom.xml of project
+1. Add below build tag to pom.xml of your project

 ```xml
 <build>